usmqe/usmqe-testdoc/web/tendrl/gluster_volume_profiling.rst

 .. test_action::
    :step:
-      Login to one of the gluster storage server via SSH and check if Volume Profiling is enabled or disabled.
+      Login to one of the gluster storage server via SSH and check if Volume Profiling is enabled or disabled for all Volumes.

       ``gluster volume profile <VOLUME-NAME> info``
    :result:
-      Volume profiling should be in the state (enabled or disabled) accordingly to the configured state during cluster import.
+      Volume profiling for all volumes should be in the state (enabled or disabled) accordingly to the configured state during cluster import.

 .. test_action::
    :step: